zakfisher/audi-dev-react-app/README.md

 ## Run Locally

-Run `npm start` to start webpack dev server.
+Run `npm run setup` if this is your first time.
+Otherwise run `yarn start`.

 Local instance is at <http://localhost:3000>.